 Concreting under either very cold or very hot conditions can make concreting extremely challenging.
 In hot weather conditions, with the temperatures rising, you might risk exceeding the maximum recommended temperature, normally set to 70°C. Having such a high temperature (often in the core) could cause your concrete to:

-In low weather conditions, normally defined as three consecutive days of temperatures below 5, the curing speed is very low which means that the strength will be gained very slowly.
-Moreover, if the concrete falls below a certain temperature the reaction will stop completely and there may cause irreparable damage.
+In low weather conditions, normally defined as three consecutive days of temperatures below 5, the curing speed is very low, which means that the strength will be gained very slowly.
+Moreover, if the concrete falls below a certain temperature, the reaction will stop completely, and there may be irreparable damage.

-For these reasons, it is very important that you monitor the temperature under both hot and cold temperatures.
-You could do this with traditional data loggers but these can be very labour intensive and time consuming.
-A better option is to use the Maturix system (composed of transmitters and an online platform) to gather your temperature, maturity and strength data, get to see it and create reports in the online platform and even invite external users to view it.
+For these reasons, you must monitor the temperature under both hot and cold temperatures.
+You could do this with traditional data loggers, which can be very labour-intensive and time-consuming.
+A better option is to use the Maturix system (composed of transmitters and an online platform) to gather your temperature, maturity and strength data, get to see it, create reports on the online platform, and even invite external users to view it.

 Get the most out of green concretes

-One of the new big concrete trends globally are the new green concrete mixes with a low (at least lower) carbon footprint compared to traditionally used concrete.
-Some of these new concrete mixes substitute part of the limestone or calcium silicate, present in normal concrete, with clay products.
+One of the new big concrete trends globally is the new green concrete mixes with a low (at least lower) carbon footprint compared to traditionally used concrete.
+Some of these new concrete mixes substitute part of the limestone or calcium silicate present in normal concrete, with clay products.